alibaba/anyproxy/README.md

     port          : 8001,
     hostname      : "localhost",
     rule          : require("path/to/my/ruleModule.js"),
-    webPort       : 8002, // port for web interface
-    socketPort    : 8003, // internal port for web socket, replace this when it is conflict with your own service webConfigPort : 8088 // internal port for web config(beta), replace this when it is conflict with your own service
+    dbFile        : null,  //save request data to a specified file, will use in-memory db if not specified webPort       : 8002, // port for web interface socketPort    : 8003, // internal port for web socket, replace this when it is conflict with your own service webConfigPort : 8088 // internal port for web config(beta), replace this when it is conflict with your own service